 Aim to build relationships with existing and potential clients and with potential referrers.

 - Other lawyers with different areas of expertise can be a rich source of referrals.
-Even direct competitors may refer business to you when they face a conflict of interest - provided they trust you not to try to steal the client away from them afterwards.
+Even direct competitors may refer business to you when they face a conflict of interest – provided they trust you not to try to steal the client away from them afterwards.
 Other lawyers may have got there first, so do you offer the potential referrer anything special?

 - Identify anyone who knows or comes into contact with your potential clients.
 Marriage counsellors, estate agents, and criminal defence lawyers all have clients who may need the services of a divorce lawyer.